 Management performs regular reviews of the carrying values of inventories with reference to the inventory ageing report and projections of expected future sales or utilisation of individual items and their selling prices based on management's experience and judgement.
+Since ride-on toy segment will cease its operations in 2019, management performs reviews of its carrying values of inventories with reference to the backlog sales orders received and delivery subsequent to the end of the reporting period.
 A write-down will be made when it is expected that an item cannot be sold or utilised or the estimated net realisable value would fall below its carrying amount.